 After all, how many of you use the yarn that's called for in your knitting pattern?

 Of course it's nice to be able to use the suggested yarns in a knitting pattern however there are many reasons that people don't or can't.
 YarnSub is a great help when you need to find a suitable substitution.

 Just finding the right yarn texture and knitting gauge that's going to work for your knitting project can be a hassle.
 Until now that is.

 Each yarn substitute is broken down by texture, gauge, fiber content and the qualities of the yarn substitute.

 This will give you a good comparison to the original yarn.
-And there's even a nifty filter too so if you want to filter out a certain yarn like wool for example, you'll be able to do that.
+And there's even a nifty filter too so if you want to filter out a certain fiber like wool for example, you'll be able to do that.